Nilotinib: History

 Nilotinib was developed by Novartis.
 It was developed based on the structure of the Abl-imatinib complex to address imatinib intolerance and resistance.

+Society and culture

+Legal status

-It was approved for medical use by the FDA in October 2007, EMA in September 2009, MHRA in November 2007, and TGA in January 2008.
+It was approved for medical use by the US Food and Drug Administration (FDA) in October 2007, the European Union in November 2007, the Medicines and Healthcare products Regulatory Agency (MHRA) in January 2021, and the Therapeutic Goods Administration (TGA) in January 2008.

 Research

 Parkinson's disease

 There is weak evidence that nilotinib may be beneficial with Parkinson's disease (PD), with a small clinical trial suggesting it might halt progression and improve symptoms.
 However, there were significant side effects including infection, liver function tests abnormalities, hallucinations and heart attack, and the benefit in PD disappeared at follow up after drug discontinuation, raising question as to whether it was truly a disease modifying therapy.
 Nilotinib is currently undergoing phase II studies for treatment of Parkinson's.
 Scientists and medical professionals have advised caution with over-optimistic interpretation of its effects in Parkinson's due to the significant media hype surrounding the small and early clinical trial.
 Dystonia and cognitive impairment have also been reported as side effects.